danicrg/WebGoat/can_you_login_as_tom/README.md

 password like 'a%' | Will return true if password starts with _a_ password like '%x' | Will return true if password ends with _x_

+So if we script this iterating through all characters then we will get how the password starts through each iteration.\

+The code is here [script](./advanced.py) and it returns:
+	password starts with t
+	password starts with th
+	password starts with thi
+	password starts with this
+	password starts with thisi
+	password starts with thisis
+	password starts with thisisa
+	password starts with thisisas
+	password starts with thisisase
+	password starts with thisisasec
+	password starts with thisisasecr
+	password starts with thisisasecre
+	password starts with thisisasecret
+	password starts with thisisasecretf
+	password starts with thisisasecretfo
+	password starts with thisisasecretfor
+	password starts with thisisasecretfort
+	password starts with thisisasecretforto
+	password starts with thisisasecretfortom
+	password starts with thisisasecretfortomo
+	password starts with thisisasecretfortomon
+	password starts with thisisasecretfortomonl
+	password starts with thisisasecretfortomonly
+	the password is: thisisasecretfortomonly